Paresh Mokashi

 Paresh Mokashi (born 6 February 1969) is an Indian filmmaker, producer, actor and Theatre director-producer; working predominantly in Marathi cinema and Marathi theatre.
 He started working as a backstage worker for theatre and did few minor roles for plays as well as films.
 Mokashi made his directorial debut for theatre with the Marathi play, Sangeet Debuchya Mulee in 1999.
 He continued to work for theatre and made his directorial debut for cinema with the 2009 Marathi feature film, Harishchandrachi Factory.
 The film depicts the making of India's first full-length feature film, Raja Harishchandra (1913), made by Dadasaheb Phalke.
 The film was acclaimed critically and won several awards.
 It was also selected as India's official entry to 82nd Academy Awards in the Best Foreign Language Film category.

 Personal life

-Paresh Mokashi was born to a Maharashtrian family in Pune and was brought up in Lonavla.
+Paresh Mokashi was born to a Maharashtrian family in Pune and was brought up in Lonavala.
 He is a grandson of a noted Marathi writer D. B. Mokashi.
 Mokashi finished his schooling in Lonavla and acquired Bachelor of Arts degree from a Pune-based college.
 He has also formed his production company, "Mayasabha Productions", which has produced some of his own work including his 2005 Marathi play, Samudra and 2009 Marathi film, Harishchandrachi Factory.
 He currently lives in Mumbai and is married to theatre actor-writer Madhugandha Kulkarni, who had also done a minor role in Mokashi's debut film, Harishchandrachi Factory.
 Mokashi's struggle to make the film is included as one of the twenty inspiring stories in the book "Connect the Dots" by Rashmi Bansal, under the title "Truth Shall Prevail" in "Zubaan" section of the book.